 Financial assets with sufficient and fair information for impairment at the reporting date are classified in the third stage.
 An allowance for impairment that is equal to the life-time expected credit loss is applied for the mentioned assets.
-The expected credit loss of financial assets is measured at an amount equal to the lifetime expected credit loss.
-The following basic criterion are considered for the classification of a financial asset in the third stage.
+The following basic criteria are considered for the classification of a financial asset in the third stage.